shrey6162/Questionnaire.github.io/README.md

 ### Module Description

-This project involves following phases<br>
+This project involves following phases:<br><br>
-ADMINISTRATOR<br>
-AUTHENTICATION:<br>
+ADMINISTRATOR AUTHENTICATION:<br>
             This proposed system is completely authenticated in order to enhance security and corruptions of database as well as the software.
 A person is given access permission to this system when he/she has got a valid username and password i.e. the administrator.
 Hence this authentication module includes two fields where administrator (programmer) is asked to enter the username and password.
 The details include:<br>
 •	Username<br>
-•	Password<br>
+•	Password<br><br>
 QUESTION GENERATION:<br>
             This   includes the various categorized question generation.
 In this   the administrator can perform add, modify, delete, move next, move previous, clear all operation.
-This   may be the most important   in proposed system, because it is the one where the entire system gets the categorized question.<br>
+This   may be the most important   in proposed system, because it is the one where the entire system gets the categorized question.<br><br>
 REPORT GENERATION:<br>
             This    contains various report generation related to our system such as Administrator report, Participant report, rank etc. the report gives the overall view about our system.<br>

-PARTICIPANT<br>
-AUTHENTICATION:<br>
+PARTICIPANT AUTHENTICATION:<br>
             This proposed system is completely authenticated in order to enhance security and corruptions of database as well as the software.
 A person is given access permission to this system when he/she has got a valid username and password.
 Hence this authentication module includes two fields where participant is asked to enter their username and password.
 The details include:<br>
 •	Username<br>
-•	Password<br>
+•	Password<br><br>
 REGISTRATION:<br>
-            If the participant is an existing user then he can enter into the system, using his valid username and password.<br>
+          ➢  If the participant is an existing user then he can enter into the system, using his valid username and password.<br>
-            If the participant is a new one then he has to fill the registration form.
+          ➢ If the participant is a new one then he has to fill the registration form.
 Now valid username and password will assign to the user.
-Using that he can enter into the system.<br>
+Using that he can enter into the system.<br><br>
 RULES AND CATEGORY SELECTION:<br>
             This   provides the students with a set of rules and regulations to be followed while attending the quiz.
-It is useful for the user who is new to the online process so that they can have a clear idea of what has to be done. <br>
+It is useful for the user who is new to the online process so that they can have a clear idea of what has to be done. <br><br>
 •	QUESTION BANK:<br>
-            This   provides the students a set of multiple-choice questions and a set of <br>
+            This   provides the students a set of multiple-choice questions<br><br>
 RESULT GENERATION:<br>
             The result of the corresponding student is generated based on his, her performance in the test.
 The result is generated at the end of the quiz.